watson-intu/self-sdk/docs/workshops-devcon/3/lab-docs/workshop_3.md

   3. Click **View Credentials** for the new Tone Analyzer service instance you just created.
   4. Copy these credentials (everything inside **{ }**) and paste them into a new text file in your favourite text editor.
 You will need these credentials to configure your Tone Analyzer service in the section below.

-### 2. Configure Intu to use your Tone Analyzer service instance
+### B. Configure Intu to use your Tone Analyzer service instance

 1. Open a new browser window and [log in to the Intu Gateway](https://rg-gateway.mybluemix.net/).